NREL/EnergyPlus/doc/src/docs/InputOutputReference/01a-InputOutputReference.md

 #### Surface Window Heat Gain Energy [J]

-The total heat flow to the zone from the glazing, frame and divider of an exterior window when the total heat flow is positive.
+The total heat flow **to the zone** from the glazing, frame and divider of an exterior window when the total heat flow is positive.

 For a window *without an interior shading device*, this heat flow is equal to:

-[Surface Window Transmitted Solar Radiation Rate (see definition, above)]
++ [Surface Window Transmitted Solar Radiation Rate (see definition, above)]

 + [Convective heat flow to the zone from the zone side of the glazing]

 + [Net IR heat flow to the zone from zone side of the glazing]

++ [Short-wave radiation from zone transmitted back out the window]

++ [Convection to zone from window frame and divider, if present]

+Here, short-wave radiation is that from lights and diffuse interior solar radiation.

+For a window *with an interior shading device*, this heat flow is equal to:

++ [Surface Window Transmitted Solar Radiation Rate]

++ [Convective heat flow to the zone from the air flowing through the gap between glazing and shading device]

++ [Convective heat flow to the zone from the zone side of the shading device]

++ [Net IR heat flow to the zone from the zone side of the glazing]

++ [Net IR heat flow to the zone from the zone side of the shading device]

++ [Short-wave radiation from zone transmitted back out the window]

++ [Convection to zone from window frame and divider, if present]

+The total window heat flow can also be thought of as the sum of the solar and conductive gain **to the zone** from the window.

+#### Surface Window Heat Loss Rate [W]

+#### Surface Window Heat Loss Energy [J]

+The absolute value of the total heat flow through an exterior window when the total heat flow is negative.
+(See definition of “total heat flow” under “Surface Window Heat Gain Rate,” above.)

+#### Surface Window Net Heat Transfer Rate [W]

+#### Surface Window Net Heat Transfer Energy [J]

+The total heat flow through the glazing, frame and divider of an exterior window.
+Negative values imply heat flow to the exterior.

+The important distinction between this output variable and those for "Surface Window Heat Gain/Loss" is that this represents the net heat flow through the window and not the heat flow **to the zone**.
+The only difference is the heat flow **to the zone** does not account for radiation from the opaque frame and divider components.
+This is because these components, as a simplification, do not participate in the overall radiative exchange with other surfaces in the zone.

+For a window *without an interior shading device*, this heat flow is equal to:

++ [Surface Window Transmitted Solar Radiation Rate (see definition, above)]

++ [Convective heat flow to the zone from the zone side of the glazing]

++ [Net IR heat flow to the zone from zone side of the glazing]

-– [Short-wave radiation from zone transmitted back out the window]
++ [Short-wave radiation from zone transmitted back out the window]

 + [Conduction to zone from window frame and divider, if present]